ELC/BuzzCache/pages/technology___dataengineer___Hadoop.md

 - Hadoop is an open-source framework for distributed storage and processing of big data.
-It consists of two main components: Hadoop Distributed File System (HDFS) for storage and MapReduce for processing data in parallel.
+It consists of two main components: Hadoop Distributed File System (HDFS) for storage and [[technology/concepts/MapReduce]] for processing data in parallel.
 -